natelistrom/natelistrom.github.io/_posts/2023-12-05-storytelling-for-designers.md

 But I had a problem.

 You see, good product design is more than a kit of components, tools, and patterns.
 Those things matter, but to create effective experiences, you need to go beyond following a recipe.
-You need to understand at least a little bit about how the ingredients work.
+You need to understand at least a little about how the ingredients work.

 I knew I couldn’t ask my partners to care about design theory as much as I did.
 That's not their job.
 But it mattered for the outcomes we sought.